 Drummers must have a good understanding of melody, harmony, and especially rhythm.
 They must react quickly to changes in tempo or dynamics.
 When playing in larger bands it is common to have drum charts to follow.
 That show all the dynamic and tempo changes within the music.
 It’s no wonder that drummers are considered to be the backbone of any great band or orchestra.
 But that isn’t to say he is the one and only.
 Music is a team sport so it is common for honors to be shared among the whole band, so to speak.

 Now we understand a little more about what a drummer does and his role in the band.
-Let’s move on to look at career possibilities and potential.
+Let’s move on to look at drumming career beginners tips and drumming career possibilities and potentials.

 The Different Types of Drumming Careers